sunfounder/kepler-kit/docs/source/video_course/lesson71.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 71 :  Allow Thread to Complete Task Before Termination
+Lesson 71:  Allow Thread to Complete Task Before Termination
 ===================================================================================

 This tutorial covers gracefully terminating a multi-threaded program on the Raspberry Pi Pico W: